Basil Brooke, 1st Viscount Brookeborough: Personal life and family

 Brooke married, firstly, Cynthia Mary Surgison (1897–1970), second daughter and co-heir of Captain Charles Warden Surgison, of Cuckfield Park, Sussex.
 They were married on 3 June 1919 at St George's, Hanover Square.
 Their families were already close owing to Surgison's sister's being married to Brookeborough's cousin.
 Following their marriage the Brookes went to live at Colebrooke Park.
 They had three sons, two of whom were killed in action during the Second World War.

 Brooke was a member of the Hanover Loyal Orange Lodge 1639, which served the Brookeborough estate.
 Involvement with the Orange Order was a longstanding family tradition.

 Lady Brookeborough died in 1970 and the following year, aged 83, Lord Brookeborough married Sarah Eileen Bell Calvert, daughter of Henry Healey, of Belfast, and widow of Cecil Armstrong Calvert, FRCS, director of neurosurgery at the Royal Victoria Hospital, Belfast.
 Sarah Eileen, Viscountess Brookeborough, died in 1989.

 In his private life, Brookeborough enjoyed farming, and he won many awards for it.
-He also liked shooting, fishing, and golf.
+He also liked shooting, fishing, golf, and dirking.